State and official visits to the United Kingdom: State dinner

 State dinners are held at Buckingham Palace in London and on occasion at Windsor Castle in Berkshire, should the visitors stay there.
-Around 150 guests are invited to the white tie event at the ballroom in Buckingham Palace for the banquet, which is an area that has a max capacity of 170 diners.
-Guests typically members of the Royal Family, members of the visiting delegation, British politicians and notable figures from both countries.
-Preparations of the state dinner are the responsibility of the Master of the Household and begin months in advance.
-The seating chart for the event is confirmed both by the King and the Foreign and Commonwealth Office.
-During the dinner, honours and decorations of both heads of state are worn and both speeches are checked extensively by the Foreign office.
+Around 150 guests are invited to the white tie event at the ballroom in Buckingham Palace for the banquet; the room has a maximum capacity of 170 diners.
+Guests are typically members of the Royal Family, members of the visiting delegation, British politicians and notable figures from both countries.
+Preparations for the state dinner are the responsibility of the Master of the Household and begin months in advance.
+The seating chart for the event is confirmed both by the King and by the Foreign, Commonwealth and Development Office.
+During the dinner, honours and decorations of both heads of state are worn and both speeches are checked extensively by the FCDO.

 The preparation of food begins closer to the start of the dinner to ensure the food is still fresh by the time it reaches the table.
 This also means that every dish is prepared by hand from scratch.
-The meal spans over four courses that include: fish; main course, pudding and dessert.
+The meal spans over four courses that include: fish, main course, pudding and dessert.
 Each place setting has six glasses (for water, red and white wine, dessert wine, champagne and port) and up to a dozen pieces of cutlery.
 The menu is chosen by the King from a choice of four presented by the royal kitchen.
 Alcoholic drinks come from the Government Wine Cellar, while the food is prepared by chefs of the Royal Household.
-Large silver-gilt dishes and vessels (both of which are never used during the ceremony) are arranged in tiers on the central table.
+Large silver-gilt dishes and vessels (neither of which are ever used during the ceremony) are arranged in tiers on the central table.

 Visits to Scotland

 They are usually hosted by the either the King or the First Minister of Scotland on this visit.
-When hosted by the King, the visitor stays at Holyrood Palace.
-When hosted by the devolved executive government in Scotland, the visitor holds bilateral meetings at St Andrew's House.
+When hosted by the King, the visitor stays at the Palace of Holyroodhouse.
+When hosted by the Scottish Government, the visitor holds bilateral meetings at St Andrew's House.

 During the visit, a speech to the Scottish Parliament is given in the chamber, being broadcast on Parliament TV with the Presiding Officer of the Parliament being the host.

 Previous visits to the parliament have included: